-- 1. V = Valid, x = Don't Care, L = Low Level, H = High Level - CKEn signal is input level when commands are provided, CKEn-1 signal is input level one clock before the commands are provided. - 3.
-This is the state of the banks designated by BA0, BA1 signals. - Power Down Mode can not be entered in a burst cycle.
-When this command asserted in the burst mode cycle device is in clock suspend mode.
+- 1. V = Valid, x = Don't Care, L = Low Level, H = High Level - 2.
+CKEn signal is input level when commands are provided, CKEn-1 signal is input level one clock before the commands are provided. - 3.
+This is the state of the banks designated by BA0, BA1 signals. - 4.
+Power Down Mode can't be entered in a burst cycle.
+When this command assert in the burst mode cycle device is clock suspend mode.